networknt/light-4j/docs/content/example/petstore.md

 # Logging

-Logging is very important in microservices architecture as logs must be aggregated in order to trace all the activities of a particular request from consumer.
+Logging is very important in microservices architecture as logs must be aggregated in order to trace all the activities of a particular request from a consumer.
 We are using ELK stack for logging.
 In the above step, Elasticsearch, Logstash and Kibana are all started in the same docker-compose.yml.